There is no doubt that 2020 was a very difficult year.

 The COVID-19 pandemic has profoundly impacted small and medium-sized businesses (SMBs).
 Many businesses have been struggling through the series of lockdowns across the country.
 Restaurants, boutiques, specialty shops, tech start-ups, and other SMBs are looking for new ways to engage and retain customers, select legitimate suppliers in a virtual world, and manage their cashflows.
 Through it all, some SMBs have managed to re-invent themselves and are thriving.
 What is the secret to their success?

-Kate is a lifestyle, portrait, editorial and commercial photographer in Santa Monica, CA. For over 10 years, she has worked with local-residents, publications, politicians, and celebrities alike.
-Her work has been featured in Forbes, People Magazine, Entertainment Tonight, the American Red Cross, the Today Show, among others.
-Markaaz has had the pleasure of working with Kate as our company photographer for various months.
+Kate is a lifestyle, portrait, editorial and commercial photographer in Santa Monica, CA. For over 10 years, she has worked with local residents, publications, politicians, and celebrities alike.
+Her work has been featured in Forbes, People Magazine, Entertainment Tonight, the American Red Cross, and the Today Show, among others.
+Markaaz has been working with Kate as our company photographer for months.

 What are your top challenges?

 Since part of my business supports social media influencers, my work flourished for a short time during the early part of the lockdown.
 However, I was not immune to the financial impacts of 2020.
 I have felt the impact certainly, and it is a trickle-down effect.
 As corporations were affected and began tightening their belts, my services were among the first to be eliminated.
 I received a PPP loan, which helped a lot, and I also got a Small Business Administration loan.
 This government assistance was critical to the survival of my business.

 Could you describe your secret to success during these times?